 Invest in our sustainable fairafric shares!

-A securities information sheet has been prepared for this security.
+A Securities Information Sheet has been prepared for this security.

 Information on the shares

-The issue value of a share and therefore the share price is € 19.12€ with a nominal value of €1.00.
+The issue price of a share, and thus the share price, is €19.12, with a par value of €1.00.

-A total of 52,301 shares will be issued for 999,995.12€.
+A total of 52,301 shares are issued for €999,995.12.

 If this amount is not reached, you will get your money back and the capital increase will not be carried out.

-With a share price of 19.12€, the fairafric Group (Germany, Ghana, Amanase) is valued at around 11 million€.
+At a share price of €19.12, the fairafric Group (Germany, Ghana, Amanase) is valued at approx. €11 million.

-How it works
+Here's how it works

-Fill in the form
+Fill out form

 Sign